 It takes the Sun six months to reach the northern solstice after entering Capricorn; and six months to reach the southern solstice after entering Cancer.

 The twelve divisions beginning from Aries are certainly the months which constitute a year.

 Division 5, Chapter 21, Text 3:

 sa eṣa udagayana-dakṣiṇāyana-vaiṣuvata-saṁjñābhir māndya-śaighrya-samānābhir gatibhir

-The sun moves between the northern solstice, southern solstice, and equinotical points in a cardinal, fixed, and dual manner.
+The sun moves at varying speed between the northern solstice, southern solstice, and equinotical points.

 ārohaṇāvarohaṇa-samāna-sthāneṣu yathā-savanam abhipadyamāno